|What will it take to pay off my credit card?|

 Although credit cards are not as easy to qualify for as they once were, in recent months more and more credit card companies are once again vying for business with special introductory offers.

 Before taking out a new credit card just because interest rates and terms look interesting, use a free online credit card calculator to see just what you are getting yourself into.
-These are small, user friendly programs you find online and you only need to enter a few bits of information into the credit card debt calculator to see what you will be paying over the long term.
+These are small, user-friendly programs you find online and you only need to enter a few bits of information into the to see what you will be paying over the long term.

 Credit Card Interest Calculator